kuiper2000/dycore/README.md

-# Dycore-verion.2-date-passive-tracer
-Dycore version.2
-# Dycore
-# Dycore
-# Dycore
+# Dycore with passive tracer and latent heat